 Hepatitis B is the most common sexually transmitted diseases in the world.
 The use of condoms with new sexual partners will protect you.

 General social contact in the work place and the community will not transmit the hepatitis B virus.
 It is not generally spread by food, sweat, tears, coughing, sneezing or kissing.
 The virus is killed by disinfectants (including bleach) and boiling water, which is why good hygiene is so important in the prevention of this infection.

 What are the symptoms of Hepatitis B infection?

 After initial contact with the virus symptoms take on average, around 60 to 90 days to develop.
-Adults will develop symptoms that vary in severity from mild to severe, and include yellow discolouration of the skin and eyes (jaundice), loss of appetite and nausea, abdominal pains, fatigue, fever, and joint pains.
-Although these unpleasant symptoms may last for many weeks to months, recovery without any long-term effects is the usual outcome.
+Adults will develop symptoms that vary in severity from mild to severe, and include yellow discoloration of the skin and eyes (jaundice), loss of appetite and nausea, abdominal pains, fatigue, fever and joint pains.
+Although these unpleasant symptoms may last for many weeks to months, in adults recovery without any long-term effects is the usual outcome.
 Those who make a recovery have a good immune system, which eradicates the virus for life.

 A hepatitis B immunoglobulin injection is also available to reduce the risk of infection in those people who know they may have just contacted the virus (after needle stick injury or contamination with infected blood etc.) This immunoglobulin injection should be given as soon as possible (within 24 hours) after the exposure.

 In some patients with the HBV antiviral drug therapy may be very helpful in reducing the risk of ongoing liver damage, cirrhosis and liver cancer.
 The oral drugs used are Entecavir and Tenofovir and are often well tolerated.
 Good candidates for treatment are those with a high viral load, active liver damage or scarring.
 Drug treatment is not curative, as it does not eradicate the virus from the body.